TahsinTariq/TahsinTariq.github.io/posts/eightPuzzle.md

 show_tile: true
 ---

-This is a JavaScript implementation of the 8-puzzle game.
+## This is a JavaScript implementation of the 8-puzzle game.
+### Features:
+* Uses the A* algorithm to find the shortest way to solve the puzzle
+* You can choose any image to show in the tiles.
+It will replace the numbers though.
+* The blank tile can also be controlled using hand gestures.
+It was trained using supervised learning on a set of over 5000 photos.

-Use the following keys to control the blank tile
+Use the following keys to control the blank tile:
 <div style="display:flex">
     <div style="flex:1;padding:0 1% 0 0">
         <h1>